 Read Gerald's blog HERE.

-Bess Williams, Director of Children & Families
+Bess Williams, Dir. of Min. to Children & Families

 Pam is a Chattanooga native and has spent 25+ years in the child care profession as both teacher and administrator.
 She graduated from the University of Tennessee at Chattanooga with Bachelors degree in Human Services and New Orleans Baptist Theological Seminary with a Masters Degree in Christian Education.
 She considers Hixson First Baptist her church home and currently serves with Hope Fellowship EPC in Chickamauga, GA as the Children's Pastor/ L.I.F.E.
 (Living In Faith Everyday) coordinator.